RibbonCommunications/sbc_aws_cloudformation/supported/README.md

 **Template Types**

 Ribbon has created templates grouped into the following categories.
+Each of the templates has pre-requisites.
+For details about pre-requisites see [here](https://github.com/RibbonCommunications/sbc_aws_cloudformation/tree/master/supported/pre_requisites).

   - [**Standalone**](https://github.com/RibbonCommunications/sbc_aws_cloudformation/tree/master/supported/standalone)